Darthagnon/oss-enterprise/docs/comms-guidelines.md

 ## Violating the Code of Conduct

-Our [CODE OF CONDUCT](CODE_OF_CONDUCT.md) lays a baseline for contributor behaviour, and is very lenient.
+Our [CODE OF CONDUCT](/CODE_OF_CONDUCT.md) lays a baseline for contributor behaviour, and is very lenient.
 Don't take advantage of this leniency.
 Maintainers have a role similar to moderators from bulletin-board forums.

 - Violations will be logged in an internal blacklist.
 - Comments may be censored by moderators
 - **1st strike**, if not critical, will be attributed to ignorance and warned.
-If critical, counts as a 2nd strike.
+If critical, counts as a **2nd strike**.
 - **2nd strike** will be warned and may be [banned] from participation in the immediate project.
 - **3rd strike** will be [banned] from participation in all projects, and external contact or spam will be [reported to GitHub]